ilikeyi/Multilingual/README.md

 3. Implement deployment rules according to the description file;
 4. Get the installed language pack and add it automatically;
 5. During the adding process, the S and SN versions are automatically judged and added according to the rules;
+6. Processing mechanism:
+   a.
+When encountering a monolingual version,
+      Monolingual only,
+           Automatically add the current language as the global preferred;

+      When the monolingual version contains a multilingual pack, After adding the preferred language, when en-US is obtained in the language waiting to be added, it is added as the second language first;
+           If en-US is not available, the installed language is randomly selected as the second language.

+      For example, monolingual version tags: CoreSingle Lagoon, CoreCountrySpecific

+   b.
+When encountering a multilingual version,
+      After you add a preferred language, all installed languages are automatically added as secondary.

-6. All conditions of "Language Overview" have been followed and met https://docs.microsoft.com/zh-cn/windows-hardware/manufacture/desktop/languages-overview
+7. All conditions of "Language Overview" have been followed and met https://docs.microsoft.com/zh-cn/windows-hardware/manufacture/desktop/languages-overview
 ```
 The deployment engine is divided into multiple parts